nathpaiva/nathpaiva.github.io/_posts/2023-09-07-answer-interview-question-01.md

 Hey there, in this post I want to share about [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise){:target="_blank"} and [`Audio API`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement/Audio){:target="_blank"}.

-A few years ago I did a technical interview where the interviewer asked me to play a song from an array.
-Well, I miserable failed, and wasn't because I didn't know about `Promise`, or even about the `Audio API`.
+A few years ago, I did a technical interview where the interviewer asked me to play a song from an array.
+Well, I miserably failed, and it wasn’t because I didn’t know about `Promise` or the `Audio API`.

-I've failed because when I'm being tested by someone, my brain can't process as I wish 🫠.
-This is an issue that I have in my life for a bunch of situations.
-So regarding code, this blog is the safe place I have to develop my confidence and share what I love to do.
-Maybe in the future, I will be more prepared for those "silly" questions _(I hate so much interview process.
-Who doesn't?)_.
+I’ve failed because when I’m being tested by someone, my brain can’t process as I wish 🫠.
+This is an issue I have in my life in many situations.
+So, regarding code, this blog is a safe place to develop my confidence and share what I love to do.
+Maybe in the future, I will be more prepared for those “silly” questions _(I hate an interview process.
+Who doesn’t?)_.

-Anyway, let's start talking about code.
+Anyway, let’s start talking about code.
 Because this is what we love to do, at least I do love hahahahaha. 😂

 ## The challenge

 So basically, the challenge is to create a `function` that receives an `array` of song paths (`string`) and play each song sequentially.
-The next song must play only after the previews has finished.
+The next song must be played only after the previous one has finished.
 To resolve this challenge, we must know about, `Audio API`, `loops` and asynchronous functions (`Promise`).

 ### Audio API

-First of all we have to know is the latest browsers doesn't let us play a media automatically after the page renders.
+First of all, we have to know that the latest browsers don't let us play media automatically after the page renders.
 [We got this exception](https://developer.chrome.com/blog/autoplay/){:target="_blank"}:

 > [(index):245 Uncaught (in promise) DOMException: play() failed because the user didn't interact with the document first.](https://developer.chrome.com/blog/autoplay/){:target="_blank"}

 The user must do some interaction with the page before the script starts the song, in our case.
-So to make this work first we need to make this interaction happens.
+So to make this work first we need to make this interaction happen.

-In our HTML file we can just create a `button`, and then create the action to start.
+In our HTML file, we can just create a `button`, and then create the action to start.

 ```html
 <button type="button">Play</button>
 ```

-On JS side, we can added a listener for the button element.
+On the JS side, we can add a listener for the button element.

 ```js
 (() => {